tom-avilius/Winters-Icons/README.md

 # Winters-Icons
-An icon pack inspired by the winter season
+An icon pack inspired for the winter season

 The driving force to create these icons was to create a way for developers to use icons free of attribution and licensing